Rheumatoid & Osteoarthritis Arthritis

-Arthritis describes pain experienced in terms of inflammation and stiffness in one or more joints.
 There are two main types of arthritis; Rheumatoid arthritis and Osteoarthritis:

 Rheumatoid arthritis is an autoimmune disease; the immune system targets the joints attacking first the synovium (the outer cover of the joint) before starting to break down bone and cartilage beneath, altering the joint’s shape.
 Rheumatoid arthritis is a chronic (long-term) condition.
-Hands, feet and wrists are most commonly affected by swelling pain and stiffness at the joints.
+Hands, feet and wrists are most commonly affected by swelling pain and stiffness in the joints.
 Women are more likely than men to develop the condition.
 This is thought to be because of rheumatoid arthritis-specific genes that are specific to the X chromosome (women have two X-Chromosomes, whereas men have one).

 Osteoarthritis is the most common form of arthritis.
 Areas of the body that are most frequently affected are the knees, hips, hands and spine.
-It happens when there is damage around the joints that the body is not able to heal successfully.
+It happens when there is damage to the joints that the body is not able to heal successfully.
 The condition initially affects the soft cartilage, causing it to erode.
 This means bones in the joints then start rub against one another causing pain and stiffness.
 Again, more women are more likely to develop the condition due to a range of factors: hormonal (as oestrogen levels decline), biology (women’s lower body is designed to be more elastic for childbirth) and genetics.

 Managing Rheumatoid Arthritis

 Though it is not possible to cure rheumatoid arthritis, early treatment can reduce the amount of damage that is caused to the joints and therefore limit the progression of the condition.
-There are a wide range of treatments that can help:
+There are a wide range of treatments that can help;

 - Physiotherapy (helping build muscle strength and flexibility of joints)